jessesquires/jessesquires.com/projects.md

 ### Apps

-You can find my indie iOS and macOS apps at [Hexed Bits](https://hexedbits.com).
+You can find all of my indie iOS and macOS apps at [Hexed Bits](https://hexedbits.com).
 When I release new apps, you will find them there.
+Some of them are distributed through the App Store, which you can [find here](https://apps.apple.com/us/developer/jesse-squires/id492262762).

 ### Swift Unwrapped